Visa to Nigeria: cost, terms, features

 • Visa validity: 90 days or up to 2 years (for multiple entry)

-• Period of stay: for the period of study
+• Duration of stay in the country: for the period of study

-• Visa validity period: up to 1 year with possibility of extension
+• Visa validity: up to 1 year with the possibility of extension

 Work visa